tayal-sarthak/SeizureSeeker/README.md

 # Seizure Seeker

 Seizure Seizure is a browser-based EEG seizure-like event detector that runs entirely client-side.
-It processes `.edf` (European Data Format) and `.csv` EEG files, computes signal energy using overlapping RMS windows, and identifies candidate seizure segments via robust statistics.
+It processes `.edf` (European Data Format) and `.csv` EEG files, computes signal energy using overlapping RMS windows, and identifies candidate seizure segments by robust statistic

 ---